aopecho/appdev-chapters/forms-query-strings-and-params.md

 ## params

 In Rails, `params` is a special Hash that is defined every time someone visits a URL.
-It will first check to see if a query string is present and if it finds one it adds any name/value pairs into a Ruby Hash so we can more easily manipulate user input.
+Rails will first check to see if a query string is present and if it finds one, it adds any name/value pairs into a Ruby Hash.
+With the user input in a Hash we can more easily access and manipulate it in our application.

 Assuming our application has a route defined for `/add_fruit` and a user submitted a form that resulted in visit to this URL: